 Bonfires and smoke

-The City Council discourages the burning of any waste.
+We discourage the burning of any waste.
 Each year we receive numerous complaints about bonfires and smoke.
 Bonfires are a significant source of air pollution and the poisonous compounds in smoke, such as carbon monoxide, can have a harmful effect on human health.

 Burning of dry garden waste or other vegetation may not break the law, but if you are a business you need to inform the Environment Agency first.